Staincliffe CE Junior School

 Over the course of the year, Year 6 will be covering a unit of music from Charanga.
 All the learning is focused around one song: Happy by Pharrell Williams - a Pop song with a Soul influence about being happy.
 What makes you happy?

-The children will also be working with Kirklees music school to learn and hone their musical skills by performing with a Ukulele.
+They will also be working with Kirklees music school to learn and hone their musical skills by performing with a Ukulele.

 PSHE